rekhaDevs/samagragovernance.in/src/pages/blog/2021-07-20-making-scheme-delivery-seamless-odishas-plan-of-action.md

 description: >-
   In the case of some schemes, benefits are provided in phases when beneficiaries meet specific targets.
-Most schemes of the Fisheries and Animal Resources Development (F&ARD) Department, Govt of Odisha fall under this category.
+Most schemes of the Fisheries and Animal Resources Development Department, Govt of Odisha fall under this category.
 featuredimage: /img/shailiza-blog.png
 ---
 One of the critical responsibilities of the central and the state governments is to design and implement schemes to provide socio-economic support to citizens.
 Almost all ministries and government departments use schemes to move their mission forward.
 For example, the Pradhan Mantri Kaushal Vikas Yojana is a flagship scheme of the Ministry of Skill Development & Entrepreneurship aimed at promoting industry-level skill development amongst youth.
 Similarly, the Mid Day Meal Scheme is the Ministry of Education’s endeavour to improve the nutritional status of school children.